 What’s important to note about this new voice technology is that it’s not only getting better at recognising commands, it is becoming way more user-friendly by focusing on real life demands.

-The new generation of voice assistant, Google Duplex, which was unveiled earlier this year, is less focused on simple information gathering, and more focused on actually performing tasks.
+The new generation of voice assistant, Google Duplex, is less focused on simple information gathering, and more focused on actually performing tasks.
 This means that for local businesses, it is technology that will be exceedingly useful in bringing customers to the door, or the online shopping cart.

 As our previous blogs have mentioned, most searches for local businesses are done on a smartphone, and through Google, which dominates the search engine space by far.
 And, more than 70% of customers who conduct a local search will actually visit a store nearby – within 8 kilometres.